WanderSafe — LGBTQ+ Travel Safety

 Legal Status

-Curacao's legal framework is shaped by its position within the Kingdom of the Netherlands and a landmark 2023 court ruling on marriage equality.
+Curacao's legal situation is shaped by its position within the Kingdom of the Netherlands and a landmark 2023 court ruling on marriage equality.
 The island has the most advanced LGBTQ+ legal framework in the Caribbean, though implementation and social acceptance lag behind the European Netherlands.

 Emergency Contacts